-These Spinach Balls with spicy sweet mustard dipping sauce are guaranteed to go fast.
-Learn how to make this easy, parmesan, herbed Spinach Ball recipe without having to use stuffing mix so they are naturally gluten free and spot on delicious!
+These spinach balls with spicy sweet mustard dipping sauce are guaranteed to go fast.
+Learn how to make this easy, parmesan, herbed appetizer recipe without having to use stuffing mix or breadcrumbs so they are naturally gluten free and spot-on retro delicious.
+This is the perfect appetizer option when you need to go from freezer to baked warm and toasty.

 It has come to my understanding spinach balls are retro.
 Who knew?
 However, our family clings on to this holiday appetizer, outdated or not.

-Thanksgiving and Christmas wouldn’t be complete without these crispy, buttery, parmesan Spinach Balls.
+Thanksgiving and Christmas wouldn’t be complete without this crispy, buttery, parmesan spinach balls recipe.
 They were the highly anticipated finger food appetizer we all rushed to devour!
+And it’s always a toss up of the best part – the balls are the insanely good spicy honey mustard dipping sauce to go with it.

-Even guests who don’t love spinach can’t resist this perfect appetizer.
+Even guests who don’t love spinach can’t resist this make-ahead freezer gluten-free appetizer idea.
 They are an irresistible buttery ball with a crispy, golden exterior and cheesy, warm interior.
 What’s not to love?!

 Unfortunately there isn’t a gluten free version of stuffing mix readily available.
 I wanted to replicated that same old fashioned taste, but still keep the recipe simple to make.